-Two State System of Care Plan funding priorities for children were suspended in 2001 and eventually eliminated in 2005 due to fiscal pressures: "Support needed to prevent an adult or child from regressing mentally or physically" and "Support needed to keep a child under 18 with his or her natural or adoptive family."
-The rational for this change was that other support services exist for children which are not available to adults.
+Two State System of Care Plan funding priorities for children were suspended in 2001 and eventually eliminated in 2005 due to fiscal pressures: "Support needed to prevent an adult or child from regressing mentally or physically" and "Support needed to keep a child under 18 with his or her natural or adoptive family".
+Other support services exist for children which are not available to adults.
 Today, children who meet a funding priority are those at risk of institutionalization in a nursing facility, psychiatric hospital, or ICF/DD.
 Due in part to this change, the number of children served through HCBS has declined over time.